Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 5 Handling Ordinary Files.markdown

 10. A file foo contains a list of filenames, with one filename in each line.
 One of the filenames appears to have an embedded space.
 How will you (i) count the number of filenames, (ii) check whether there's actually an embedded space in a filename?

-    (i) We can count the number of filenames using `wc -l` command.
+    1. We can count the number of filenames using `wc -l` command.
 This command outputs the total number of lines in the file.

-    (ii) By displaying the octal dump of the files contents using the command `od -bc <filename>` and verifying the presence of a space character (ASCII value of the character representing space is 040 in octal).
+    2. By displaying the octal dump of the files contents using the command `od -bc foo` and verifying the presence of a space character (ASCII value of space character is 040 in octal).

 11. How do DOS and UNIX text files differ?
 Name the utilities that convert files between these two formats?

     DOS and UNIX text files differ by using different line ending characters.
 DOS uses the combination of _carriage return_ and _line feed_ characters (\r\n).
 Whereas, UNIX uses _line feed_ (\n).

-    _dos2unix_ command converts a text file from DOS format to UNIX format by removing the extra carriage return characters from the places where the line ending character combination occurs. _unix2dos_ command reverses the process by appending the carriage return character before every occurrence of line feed character.
+    **dos2unix** command converts a text file from DOS format to UNIX format by removing the extra carriage return characters from the places where the line ending character combination occurs. **unix2dos** command reverses the process by appending the carriage return character before every occurrence of line feed character.

 12. You have two lists, foo1 and foo2, containing names of users.
 How do you create a third list of those users in foo2 who are absent in foo1?
 When will the command not work properly?